Strategic intent

 MISSION STATEMENT

-The Constitution of the charity defines the objectives as:
+The Constitution of the charity defines its objects as:

 For the public benefit the advancement of education (including social and physical training) of people under the age of 25 years who are or were dependents of serving or former members of the Armed Forces of the Crown in such ways as the charity trustees think fit, including by:

-• We welcome applications from servicemen and women currently serving in the armed forces on behalf of children whose education has been compromised or put at risk because of a family member’s service.
+- To advertise for, encourage and seek applications from currently serving service personnel and veterans on behalf of children and young adults whose education has been disadvantaged because of a family member’s service.

 TYPES OF FUNDING